-Credit Category Definition Loan activities, call loans to banks Grouped by product category and internal/external credit rating business, and off-balance sheet credit business Billing business Grouped by product category and internal/external credit rating Bond business Grouped by product category and internal/external credit rating Due from banks and reverse Grouped by product category and internal/external credit rating repurchase
+Credit Category Definition Loan activities and interbank Grouped by product category and internal/external credit rating borrowing business Bills forfaiting business Grouped by product category and internal/external credit rating Off-balance sheet credit business Grouped by product category and internal/external credit rating Bond business Grouped by product category and internal/external credit rating Due from banks, call loan to Grouped by product category and internal/external credit rating banks business, and reverse repurchase Other receivables Grouped by product category and internal/external credit rating

-- 1) The expected credit losses of financial instruments are measured on a case-by-case basis as follows: - a) For financial instruments in Stage 1, the allowance for losses is measured by the 12-month expected credit losses. - b) For financial instruments in Stage 2, the allowance for losses is measured by the lifetime expected credit losses. - c) For financial instruments in Stage 3, if the single account loan balance exceeds a certain amount, the discounted cash flow method can be used for individual assessment; if not using individual assessment, the allowance for losses is measured by the lifetime expected credit losses, and the PD is 100%. - 2) The expected credit loss parameters of financial instruments are calculated according to the following principles respectively: - a) The PD is based on the information regularly published by Moody's, and calculated on the basis of the adjusted historical data according to the currently observable data and the forward-looking macroeconomic information. - b) The LGD is based on LGD regulated in the Capital of Commercial Banks (for Trial Implementation) published by China Banking and Insurance Regulatory Commission. - c) The EAD is measured at current exposure method.
+- 1) The expected credit losses of financial instruments are measured on a case-by-case basis as follows: - a) For financial instruments in Stage 1, the allowance for losses is measured by the 12-month expected credit losses. - b) For financial instruments in Stage 2, the allowance for losses is measured by the lifetime expected credit losses. - c) For financial instruments in Stage 3, if the single account loan balance exceeds a certain amount, the discounted cash flow method can be used for individual assessment; if not using individual assessment, the allowance for losses is measured by the lifetime expected credit losses, and the PD is 100%. - 2) The expected credit loss parameters of financial instruments are calculated according to the following principles respectively: - a) The PD is based on the information regularly published by Moody's, and calculated on the basis of the historical data which is adjusted according to the currently observable data and the forward-looking macroeconomic information. - b) The LGD is based on LGD regulated in the Capital of Commercial Banks (for Trial Implementation) published by China Banking and Insurance Regulatory Commission as the reference of evaluation. - c) The EAD is measured at current exposure method.
 Besides, off-balance sheet credit business also converts exposure using credit conversion factor regulated in the Capital of Commercial Banks (for Trial Implementation) published by China Banking and Insurance Regulatory Commission.